Joyner donates to Agape Flights

-Joyner Family, a local independent insurance agency, took part in a ceremony donating $1,070 to Agape Flights as a part of its “Help Our Community” program, the agency said.
+Joyner Family, a local independent insurance agency, took part in a ceremony and donated $1,070 to Agape Flights as a part of its “Help Our Community” program, the agency said.

 Agape Flights is a nonprofit that assists with gathering needed relief supplies to missionaries primarily in the Caribbean.
 It works with more than 350 partners to deliver humanitarian aid, cargo and mail to missionary partners.